Asymptotic theory for extreme value generalized additive models: Asymptotic Theory

-As the true setting, we assume that (\ref{DomCon1}), (\ref{TrueRisk}), (\ref{SigSeq2}), and (\ref{additiveScale2}).
+As the true setting, (\ref{DomCon1}), (\ref{TrueRisk}), (\ref{SigSeq2}), and (\ref{additiveScale2}) are assumed.
 In addition, we state the technical conditions to investigate the asymptotic property of the estimator for all cases (S1)--(S3).
-Let $B(Z)=(B_1(Z^{(1)})^T,\ldots,B_d(Z^{(d)})^T)^T$ be $d(K+\xi)$-vector of $B$-spline bases.
 For $a>0$, let ${\cal C}^a$ be the class of functions with $a$th continuously differentiable on [0,1].
+Define